numberoverzero/bottom/docs/user/extension.rst

     client = MyTwitchClient(...)
     client.send_raw("CAP REQ :twitch.tv/membership")

+*(aside: twitch is replacing IRC, so the above link is expected to die eventually)*

 Just as ``Client.trigger`` can be used to manually invoke handlers for a specific event, ``Client.handle_raw`` can be called to manually invoke raw handlers for a given message.
 For the above example, you can ensure you handle the response from